 We can begin by taking a thorough inventory of our attitudes and beliefs and by challenging ourselves to move from positions of singularity to those of plurality.

-Having a conversation about compassionate respect and regard for one another is a critical beginning; however, it is up to each of us to take an honest inventory of our own attitudes and beliefs.
+Having a conversation about compassionate respect and regard for one another is a critical beginning, instead of cyber bullying someone to be right; however, it is up to each of us to take an honest inventory of our own attitudes and beliefs.
 Real change can take hold when we acknowledge our deficits and when we are willing to redefine ourselves through adopting new ways of being.
 Although this process can be very complex, we can start by examining our motives and asking ourselves if what we say and do is beneficial for others as well as for ourselves.
 Are we inclusive in our thinking and feeling, or do we tend to exclude others from our position or stance.
 Are we concerned only about ourselves or our group, or do consider others as well?
 Simply put, do we navigate from a position of being better than others and thus more entitled or do we view others as our equals?
 Each of us must self –assess; each of us must make changes in our attitudes and beliefs.
 Move slowly , but keep moving towards a spirit of compassion.
 Daily, check your words; check your behaviours – are they healing or hurting others?
 Keep growing; keep stretching; let the vaccine of being similar take over and pull you towards a spirit of one.

 We can begin by moving away from self-focused behaviours to other- focused actions.